nsheils/til/posts/how-to-set-sensible-defaults-for-github.md

 summary: ""
 ---

-I finally got around to setting some sensible defaults to personalize GitHub.
+I got around to setting some sensible defaults to personalize GitHub.
 The following script works well to set what makes sense for me.

 ```bash
 script_path = "/mnt/data/setup_git_config.sh"